[Nikon D5, Nikon 85mm ƒ/1.8, ISO 5000, ƒ/1.8, 1/100]

 You want to set the camera to take more than one photo when you press and squeeze the shutter release.
 I recommend going to the highest frame rate.
 After that, your camera will let you shoot.

-Learn to anticipate and push the button milliseconds before the moment and hold the shutter to capture 2 or 3 frames.
-The reason is that you may get the ball popping out of the glove, which changes the play from safe to out.
+Learn to anticipate and push the button milliseconds before the moment and hold the shutter to capture two or three frames.
+This way, you may get the ball popping out of the glove, changing the play from safe to out.

 Don’t just keep the shutter pressed all the time.
 First of all, you will find the camera will stop firing.
 The camera must write those images to your media card, and you will miss better moments because you cannot take photos.